David Myers (rugby league): Later career

+In 1994, Myers was signed by Bradford Northern for an undisclosed fee.

 Myers switched codes to rugby union later in his career, representing Widnes RUFC.
 He eventually moved into coaching, and was the assistant coach at Bowdon Rugby Club at the time of his death.

 Death

 Myers died aged 37 in a car accident on the M6 motorway in Sandbach, Cheshire, England.
 It was confirmed in a coroner's report that Myers was using steroids and amphetamines whilst driving, and died of a heart attack, although the report also concluded that the two drugs had contributed to this.